lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ![RoomGroups](images/roomgroups.png)

 For instance, when outside you may wish to use a directional light to represent the sun.
-When you receive an enter gameplay callback, you can turn the light on, and turn it off when none of the outside rooms are within gameplay.
+When the outside `RoomGroup` receives an enter gameplay callback, you can turn the light on, and you can turn it off when the `RoomGroup` exits gameplay.
 With the light off, performance will increase as there is no need to render it indoors.

 The same thing applies for rain effects, skyboxes and much more.